-136. Facts: Ronan is a software developer who has lived in Wellington for 12 years and has a partner there.
+- 116. Facts: Ronan is a software developer who has lived in Wellington for 12 years and has a partner there.
 He and his partner own the apartment they live in and another similar apartment in a nearby building.
-Ronan accepts a two-year contract in Dublin.
+Ronan accepts a 2-year contract in Dublin.
 For the first year of his contract, Ronan returns to Wellington every few months to see his partner, after which she decides to take a year of unpaid leave and join him in Ireland for the remainder of his contract.
 At that time, they sell the apartment they had lived in, given that they will be down to one income and wish to travel a little in Europe in the second year of Ronan's contract.
 They sold the apartment they lived in rather than the investment property because it was not subject to a lease and so was easier to sell promptly.
 The couple intend to return to Wellington after Ronan's contract; they have many friends there and Ronan's partner's family live there.
-In addition to the investment property he owns with his partner, Ronan has a sizeable New Zealand share portfolio.

-- 137. Result: Ronan has a permanent place of abode in New Zealand during his absence. - 138.
-Explanation: Ronan has a place of abode in New Zealand in the first year of his absence the apartment he and his partner owned and in which they lived, and subsequently the apartment the couple own as an investment property.
-Although Ronan has not lived in that apartment, it is a dwelling that would be able to be used by Ronan and his partner as a place of abode. - 139.
-Ronan has a number of enduring connections with New Zealand, and Wellington in particular - he has lived in Wellington for 12 years and intends to return there with his partner after his two-year contract, he has family ties there (his partner's family), and he has substantial investments in New Zealand.
-These connections are sufficient to establish that the apartment Ronan lived in was a permanent place of abode, and after its sale the apartment that Ronan and his partner own became a permanent place of abode.
-Although Ronan has not lived in the investment property, it is a place of abode in which he and his partner could live when required, and is a likely place in which they would live upon their return to New Zealand.
-A property that has always been held as an investment would not commonly be a person's permanent place of abode, however it could be in some circumstances.
-In this case, given that the apartment is similar to the apartment Ronan and his partner lived in and is nearby to where they lived, it is a likely place in which they would live upon their return, given their particular circumstances.
+In addition to the investment property he owns with his partner, Ronan has a sizeable New Zealand share portfolio. - 117.
+Result: Ronan has a permanent place of abode in New Zealand during the first year of his absence. - 118.
+Explanation: In the first year of Ronan's absence, there is a place of abode in New Zealand that he habitually resided in before leaving for Ireland the apartment he and his partner owned and in which they lived.
+Although Ronan was away from New Zealand, it remained his permanent place of abode for the first year of his absence.
+His partner continued to live there, and Ronan returned to see her every few months.
+The apartment would have been furnished with Ronan and his partner's belongings, and Ronan intended to return to New Zealand to live after his 2-year contract.
+In addition, Ronan has a number of enduring connections with New Zealand, and Wellington in particular he has lived in Wellington for 12 years and intends to return there with his partner after his 2-year contract, he has family ties there (his partner's family), and he has substantial investments in New Zealand.
+These factors support a conclusion that he was likely to continue living in the apartment in Wellington on his intended return to New Zealand, and that it therefore remained a place in which he habitually resided, despite a period of absence.